DaBigBlob/zoombie/README.md

 # zoombie
-automatically joins zoom meetings without opening browser and shit on posix systems
+automatically joins zoom meetings directly (without opening browser and shit on posix systems) also looks better that the other shit out there

 ## dependencies
 1. xdg-open